Vasadev2003/Java-Programming/README.md

 # Set with hashset and treeset

 * hashSet
  it is used to avoid the duplicate values in the list and it print in non sequence order not sorted

  * treeset
   it is also like hashset it only change i print in sorted order

+  # MAP

+  * Map that takes two paremeters that key and value pair refer the commit MAP
+  *there is two type HashMap(),and HashTable() the hashmap is non syncronized and the hash table is syncronized